Data Visualisation

 - Human perception and cognition

-- Introduction to data visualisation research
+- Introduction to the visualisation tools and practice

 Study resources